-An unpretentious 16th century two roomed traditional drinkers pub.
-Popular with locals, the atmosphere is always friendly.
+A small, unpretentious 16th century two roomed traditional drinkers pub with a single bar serving both areas.
+Popular with locals, the pub is usually busy and the atmosphere is always friendly.
 Five real ales, in consistently good condition.
 No food, though the usual pub snacks, plus home-made sausage rolls and cobs are usually available.
 Parking is on the main street outside the pub.

 - White Swan